 Is it worth moving to avoid maybe a few thousand dollars in capital gains taxes?
 Probably not.
-But I think it’s worth mentioning, as state taxes are often left out of capital gains tax discussions despite the fact that most states treat capital gains no different than ordinary income.
+But I think it’s worth mentioning, as state taxes are so frequently left out of capital gains tax discussions despite the fact that most states treat capital gains no different than ordinary income.

 The Not-So-Taxable Account